isomerpages/ura-lkywcp/_apply/0-why-apply.md

 3. **Learn from Global Best Practices**: Learn from the experiences of the other Prize cities, including their successful projects and initiatives, and identify new solutions and strategies to address urban challenges and improve quality of life for citizens.
 4. **Assess Your City's Progress**: Undertake a rigorous self-evaluation process through the submission report to assess your city's current progress towards its goals and vision.
 5. **Join a Network of Innovative Cities**: Become part of a global network of cities driving urban innovation and sustainable development, and potentially collaborate with other Prize cities to share knowledge, expertise, and best practices.
 This includes:
-   - Invitation to join the City Network for Lee Kuan Yew World City Prize[^1]
+   - Receive invitation to join the City Network for Lee Kuan Yew World City Prize[^1]
    - Participate in knowledge-sharing and capacity-building programmes

 ➜ [Find out more!](/prize-cycle/)